 LiveBac® is a patented process and registered trademark of Nutraceutix, Inc. BIO- tract ®is a patented technology and registered trademark of Nutraceutix, Inc.

 Probiotics are beneficial bacteria that work to help maintain an optimal bacterial balance in the digestive tract.
 Nutriclean Probiotics promotes healthy digestion by providing beneficial bacteria to help balance the GI tract, while also promoting a healthy immune system.
 NutriClean Probiotics provides 10 different strains and 10 billion active probiotic organisms.
-Each strain has a unique purpose, and the strains work synergistically to promote numerous areas of health, from immunity to stomach comfort and bowel regularity.
+Each strain has a unique purpose, and the strains work synergistically to promote numerous areas of health, from immune health to stomach comfort and bowel regularity.

 While other probiotics products may deliver large amounts of Colony Forming Units (CFUs) and probiotic strain variety, they do not deliver the complete support that NutriClean Probiotics offers.
 This could be for a number of reasons.
 First, the number of CFUs in other products may be coming from a small number of strains.
 But NutriClean probiotics delivers its 10 billion CFUs from 10 probiotics strains, specifically targeting numerous areas of digestive and immune health.